supabase/supabase/README.md

 - [Community Forum](https://github.com/supabase/supabase/discussions).
 Best for: help with building, discussion about database best practices.
 - [GitHub Issues](https://github.com/supabase/supabase/issues).
 Best for: bugs and errors you encounter using Supabase.
 - [Email Support](https://supabase.io/docs/support#business-support).
 Best for: problems with your database or infrastructure.
 - [Discord](https://discord.supabase.com).
-Best for: sharing you applications and hanging out with the community.
+Best for: sharing your applications and hanging out with the community.

 ## Status